maxmind/getting-started-with-mmdb/README.md

 ## Vagrant

 If you use [Vagrant](https://www.vagrantup.com/), you can get started easily.
-After cloning this repository, `chdir` to the top directory.
-Then issue the following commands:
+After cloning this repository, issue the following command from the top level of the repository:

     vagrant up

-Now you (hopefully) have a running VM with everything you need already installed.
-You can now log in to your VM and start running commands.
+If you are starting this Vagrant VM for the first time, you might want to make yourself a sandwich.
+Depending on your setup it could take 6-10 minutes before your VM is ready.
+Once the provisioning is finished, you can log in to your VM and start running commands.

     vagrant ssh
     cd /vagrant